jayantasamaddar/quick-reference/aws/messaging/kinesis/README.md

 - Data that shares the same `partition key` goes into the same shard (key-based ordering)
 - Producers: AWS SDK, Kinesis Producer Library (KPL), Kinesis Agent
 - Consumers:

   - Write your own: Using Kinesis Client Library (KCL), AWS SDK
   - Managed: AWS Lambda, Kinesis Data Firehose, Kinesis Data Analytics

+- **Use Cases**: AWS recommends Amazon Kinesis Data Streams for use cases with requirements that are similar to the following:

+  - **Routing related records to the same record processor (as in streaming MapReduce)**: For example, counting and aggregation are simpler when all records for a given key are routed to the same record processor.

+  - **Ordering of records**: For example, you want to transfer log data from the application host to the processing/archival host while maintaining the order of log statements.

+  - **Concurrent Streaming**: Cases that require the ability for multiple applications to consume the same stream concurrently.
+For example, you have one application that updates a real-time dashboard and another that archives data to Amazon Redshift.
+You want both applications to consume data from the same stream concurrently and independently.

+  - **Ability to consume records in the same order a few hours later**: For example, you have a billing application and an audit application that runs a few hours behind the billing application.
+Because Amazon Kinesis Data Streams stores data for up to 365 days, you can run the audit application up to 365 days behind the billing application.

 ---